Marcel-zb96/mad-jokes/README.md

 ##  Overview

-    This project was made with learning purposes with new features currently under development.
+This project was made for learning purposes with new features currently under development.

-    The web application's purpuse is to search and sheare jokes between users.
+The web application's purpuse is to search and share jokes between users.
-    Users has to sign up and log in to see the punchline of all jokes.
+Users have to sign up and log in to see the punchline of all jokes.

 ## Project structure